EMOVE Touring Review: Overview

-These allow it to reduce its folded dimensions to a very compact 37-inches (length) by 7-inches (width) by 10-inches (height).
+These allow it to reduce its folded dimensions to a very compact 43-inches (length) by 7-inches (width) by 10-inches (height).

 The Touring has a simple cockpit with just a few controls.
 On the left are a super-smooth brake lever and bell as well as a flip-switch for the headlight and button for the horn.
-The bell is perfect for alerting — not scaring — pedestrians.
-However, you’ll want to use an additional electronic horn for alerting vehicles in traffic, as it’s a more familiar sound to drivers.
+The bell is perfect for alerting — not scaring — pedestrians while the electronic horn is preferable for alerting vehicles in traffic, as it’s a more familiar sound to drivers.

-The Touring has an 8-inch front pneumatic (air-filled) tire and an 8-inch rear solid (airless) tire.
+The Touring has an 8.0-inch front pneumatic (air-filled) tire and an 8.0-inch rear solid (airless) tire.

 These tires are on the smaller size for a scooter that otherwise excels on a variety of urban terrains.
 With smaller tires, you have to be more careful about potholes and obstacles that could suddenly stop your tire.

-The suspension does help mitigate this problem by allowing the tire to more easily roll over bumps, but we generally prefer to see at least 8.5-inch tires on scooters that exceed 16 mph.
+The suspension does help mitigate this problem by allowing the tire to more easily roll over bumps, but we generally prefer to see at least 9-inch tires on scooters that exceed 16 mph.

-The EMOVE Touring’s deck has 21.8-inches by 7-inches of standing space — this is an incredible amount of usable standing space, given that it folds to just 37-inches long by 7-inches wide.
+The EMOVE Touring’s deck has 22.8-inches by 7.2-inches of standing space — this is an incredible amount of usable standing space, given that it folds to just 43-inches long by 7-inches wide.
 The rear of the deck is unobstructed — giving you a few more inches to hang your feet over.

 The deck has sandpaper-like grip tape that keeps your shoes firmly planted.

-The deck has 5-inches of ground clearance, allowing you to drop off curbs and clear most obstacles.
-The deck-to-handlebar height is adjustable from 28.2-inches to 38-inches.
+The deck has 5.0-inches of ground clearance, allowing you to drop off curbs and clear most obstacles.
+The deck-to-handlebar height is adjustable from 28.2-inches to 38.0-inches.

 Warranty / Post-Purchase Support

-The Touring has excellent build quality and can accommodate riders up to 330 lbs — one of the highest weight limits we’ve seen.
+The Touring has excellent build quality and can accommodate riders up to 310 lbs.

 Part of what contributes to the build quality of the Touring is being a descendant from the MiniMotors Speedway Mini 4 Pro electric scooter.
 The Touring is an upgraded version of the Mini 4 Pro, a scooter that has been refined over multiple generations.